reiver/golang-backend-training/README.md

 money: $1.23
 ```

+And write units tests for this too.

-And write a program demonstrate that this is indeed happening.
+And write an **example** program that shows this in action.

 Hints:
 * [fmt.Stringer](https://golang.org/pkg/fmt/#Stringer)